47 Interesting, Unknown & Amazing Facts About Romania

 It’s fair to say that most people don’t know too much about Romania, let alone what Romania is known for.
 Ceausescu’s communism, Dracula’s legend, and… that’s about the whole extent of some people’s knowledge of Romania.

-But there is more than meets the inexperienced eye to this amazing country.
+But there is more than meets the inexperienced eye in this fantastic country.
 Here are no fewer than 44 interesting facts about Romania that make it a surprising and unique country.

 Fascinating, Cool, Fun, And Weird Facts About Romania